wwrena/mangalib-phone-implementation/README.md

 -   Reversing chapter list (ascending, descending)
 -   Display teams that were translating manga
 -   Display publisher, publishing type and age restriction
+-   Display related and similar manga
+-   Profiles, can be accessed from comments or search